Eocene: Polar stratospheric clouds

-Greenhouse to icehouse climate
+Middle Eocene

 The Eocene is not only known for containing the warmest period during the Cenozoic; it also marked the decline into an icehouse climate and the rapid expansion of the Antarctic ice sheet.
-The transition from a warming climate into a cooling climate began at around 49 million years ago.
+The transition from a warming climate into a cooling climate began at around 49 Ma.
 Isotopes of carbon and oxygen indicate a shift to a global cooling climate.
 The cause of the cooling has been attributed to a significant decrease of >2,000 ppm in atmospheric carbon dioxide concentrations.
 One proposed cause of the reduction in carbon dioxide during the warming to cooling transition was the azolla event.
-The increased warmth at the poles, the isolated Arctic basin during the early Eocene, and the significantly high amounts of carbon dioxide possibly led to azolla blooms across the Arctic Ocean.
-The isolation of the Arctic Ocean led to stagnant waters and as the azolla sank to the sea floor, they became part of the sediments and effectively sequestered the carbon.
+With the equable climate during the early Eocene, warm temperatures in the arctic allowed for the growth of azolla, which is a floating aquatic fern, on the Arctic Ocean.
+The significantly high amounts of carbon dioxide also acted to facilitate azolla blooms across the Arctic Ocean.
+Compared to current carbon dioxide levels, these azolla grew rapidly in the enhanced carbon dioxide levels found in the early Eocene.
+The isolation of the Arctic Ocean, evidenced by euxinia that occurred at this time, led to stagnant waters and as the azolla sank to the sea floor, they became part of the sediments on the seabed and effectively sequestered the carbon by locking it out of the atmosphere for good.
 The ability for the azolla to sequester carbon is exceptional, and the enhanced burial of azolla could have had a significant effect on the world atmospheric carbon content and may have been the event to begin the transition into an ice house climate.
-Cooling after this event continued due to continual decrease in atmospheric carbon dioxide from organic productivity and weathering from mountain building.
+The azolla event could have led to a draw down of atmospheric carbon dioxide of up to 470 ppm.
+Assuming the carbon dioxide concentrations were at 900 ppmv prior to the Azolla Event they would have dropped to 430 ppmv, or 30 ppmv more than they are today, after the Azolla Event.
+This cooling trend at the end of the EECO has also been proposed to have been caused by increased siliceous plankton productivity and marine carbon burial, which also helped draw carbon dioxide out of the atmosphere.
+Cooling after this event, part of a trend known as the Middle-Late Eocene Cooling (MLEC), continued due to continual decrease in atmospheric carbon dioxide from organic productivity and weathering from mountain building.
+Many regions of the world became more arid and cold over the course of the stage, such as the Fushun Basin.
+In East Asia, lake level changes were in sync with global sea level changes over the course of the MLEC.